BostonGene/pyigmap/CONTRIBUTING.md

 make build
 ```

-To build all reference execute:
+To build all references execute:

 ```bash
 make build-ref